A song I don’t know

 ISBN: 9786071659071

-Sometimes a friend who has been dead for years calls me on the phone.
-With this verse starts a poem turned into an illustrated album book.
-Always in first person, the narration shows us a moment of encounter between two people who love each other, but have been separated by death.
-The meeting is possible, surprisingly, thanks to an impossible phone call that lasts an entire afternoon and during which the protagonists —she from the side of life and he from the non-place of death— share, once again, the warm intimacy of everyday domesticity.
+With this verse, the poem-turned-picture book begins.
+Always narrated in the first person, the story captures a moment of reunion between two people who love each other but have been separated by death.
+The meeting becomes possible—surprisingly—through an impossible phone call that lasts an entire afternoon.
+During this time, the two protagonists—she from the realm of the living and he from the nowhere of death—share, once again, the warmth of everyday intimacy.

-A song I don’t know is a book that delicately explores loss and the vital affections that tenaciously survive it.
+A Song I Don’t Know is a book that delicately explores loss and the vital bonds of love that stubbornly endure.

-“Can you carry a book as an amulet?
-I had never thought about it before, but since this book came into my hands, I have not wanted to let it go… I keep it close to me even when I sleep, and, if I could, I would hang it around my neck, like a magical object to transmute pain.”
+“Can a book be carried like a talisman?
+I had never thought about it before, but since this book came into my hands, I haven’t wanted to let it go… I keep it close, even when I sleep, and if I could, I would wear it around my neck, like a magical object to transmute pain.”

-“Micaela is faithful to her premise (to let a dead friend call you), she develops it without hesitation, she confirms it in each verse, she does not give up even after hanging up, that is why her poem is so overwhelming and beautiful to read: because she gives us all that true and impossible call.”
+“Micaela stays true to her premise (a phone call from a dead friend), develops it without hesitation, and reaffirms it in every verse.
+She doesn’t let go—even after hanging up.
+That’s why her poem is so powerful and beautiful to read: because she gifts us all that impossible yet real call.”

 A song I don´t know.
 Interview